 Suffering from anger after recovery may be a sign that you’re starting to relapse.
 If you feel as if your anger is continuous and is associated with other signs of mental illness or the beginning stages of relapse, attend anger management counseling along with addiction therapy as soon as possible.

-In between anger management therapy sessions, there are many ways that you can help yourself manage your anger.
+In between anger management counseling sessions, there are many ways that you can help yourself manage your anger.
 Some of these ways are described below.

 One way to manage anger while in addiction recovery is to stop and reflect.
 Reflect on the source of your anger whenever you feel yourself getting angry.
 When reflecting on the source of your anger, ask yourself if it was your addiction talking or you talking when you lashed out.
 Then, ask yourself if your anger is even warranted.
 If you find that your struggle with addiction is causing you to lash out and that your anger isn’t warranted, take a step back and redirect your anger towards a positive activity.